Skip to main content

 • Sign Language

-• The required courses total 38 credits.
-Although only 30 credits are required for admission to the graduate program, if not completed prior to entry into the graduate program, the remaining courses must be taken during the graduate program.
-The need to take any of the deficiency coursework during the grad program will result in the first year of the grad program feeling like full-time graduate studies.
+• The required prerequisite coursework for our program totals 36 credits.
+Although only 30 are required for admission to the graduate program, if not completed prior to entry into the graduate program, the remaining courses must be taken during graduate school.

 • Appropriate disorders courses must cover content in both assessment and intervention.
-Determination of course equivalency is made by the department chairperson and graduate program coordinator.
+Determination of course equivalency to the required courses listed above is made by the department chairperson and graduate program coordinator.
+NOTE: Disorders coursework designed specifically for an SLP assistant program may not be sufficient.

 Application instructions and checklist